projectara/greybus-spec/source/special.rst

 Table :num:`table-svc-interface-set-power-mode-response` defines the Greybus SVC Interface Set Power Mode Response payload.
-If the Response message header has the :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the values of the Response payload fields are undefined and shall be ignored.
+If the Response message header has the :ref:`greybus-operation-status` not equal to GB_OP_SUCCESS, the values of the Response payload fields are undefined and shall be ignored.